Reading time: 4 minutes

 On the ward, the specific information and barcodes printed on the patient and unit dose labels help to administer the right medication to the right patient at the right time, in the correct dose and method of administration.
 The unit dose approach thus ensures that each patient receives his or her own individual medication and takes it as prescribed, while at the same time seamless documentation is guaranteed.

 Since the patient's therapy is printed on a separate label instead of being printed on the individual doses, the drugs can be easily neutralized when they were not used.
 This makes unit doses reusable hence drug waste is reduced.

-Advantages of pharmacy automation & unit dose at a glance
+Advantages of pharmacy automation & unit dose to support the 5R rule

 - Ensuring that medication therapy complies with the prescription by avoiding manual processing steps

 - Reducing errors in the ordering process thanks to management software

 - Monitoring the status of medications with a tracking software